 As well as leading training sessions for local nursing staff, I have led several workshops at the Isle of Man Motor Neurone Disease conference focusing on swallowing and communication.
 These workshops were very practical as I feel this is the way skills are developed and maintained and a true understanding of specific impairments are felt.

 I was asked to speak at the National Multiple System Atrophy Conference in September 2018, again leading a very practical presentation.
-I have been asked to speak again at next year’s MSA conference about my experience of working with individuals with this rare disease.
+I spoke again at MSA’s 2021 conference about my experience of working with individuals with this rare disease.